ourcodingclub/ourcodingclub.github.io/_tutorials/spatial-vector-sf.md

   select(name, osm_id, leisure)
 ```

-<br /> You may notice that we did not put the geometry column into
+You may notice that we did not put the geometry column into
 select.
 That is because in `sf` features that is not necessary: the
 `select()` operation ignores it and so this column is always kept.